Jorgeromeu/rayo/README.md

     <SCENE>    The Scene JSON file
 ```

-To create a render you need to create a corresponding scene file defining the positions, shapes and colors of all of the models in the scene.
-A collection of example scenes can be found in the `scenes`folder.
+To create a render you need to create a corresponding scene file defining the positions, shapes, materials and textures of all of the models in the scene.
+A collection of example scenes can be found in the `scenes` folder.

 # Features

-Many features are yet to be implemented
+Many features are yet to be implemented.
+The basic roadmap is:

 - [x] Nice CLI
 - [x] Reading scenes from json or some other similar format
-- [ ] Support for OBJ files for meshes
+- [ ] Support for OBJ files for meshes (using assimp)

 ## Shapes